Multipolarity of gamma radiation: Quantum numbers and selection rules

 The designation "electric multipole radiation" seems appropriate since the major part of that radiation is produced by the charge density in the source; conversely, the "magnetic multipole radiation" is mainly due to the current density of the source.

 In electric multipole radiation, the electric field has a radial component; in magnetic multipole radiation, the magnetic field has a radial component.

-An example: in the simplified decay scheme of 60Co above, the angular momenta and the parities of the various states are shown (A plus sign means even parity, a minus sign means odd parity).
+An example: in the simplified decay scheme of 60Co above, the angular momenta and the parities of the various states are shown.
 Consider the 1.33 MeV transition to the ground state.
-Clearly, this must carry away an angular momentum of 2, without change of parity.
+Clearly, this must carry away an angular momentum of 2ħ, without change of parity.
 It is therefore an E2 transition.
-The case of the 1.17 MeV transition is a bit more complex: going from J = 4 to J = 2, all values of angular momentum from 2 to 6 could be emitted.
+The case of the 1.17 MeV transition is a bit more complicated: going from J = 4ħ to J = 2ħ, all values of angular momentum from 2ħ to 6ħ could be emitted.
 But in practice, the smallest values are most likely, so it is also a quadrupole transition, and it is E2 since there is no parity change.